arvindh75/Crossy-Milkyway/README.md

 # Crossy MilkyWay
-Created for ISS Course Assignment.
+Created for ISS Course Assignment(IIIT Hyderabad - 2019).

 ## Instructions
 1. Clone the GitLab Repository to your local machine.